Messinavu10/TextSummarizer/README.md

 ##  Overview

 This Text Summarizer leverages **Large Language Models (LLMs)** from huggingface to generate concise, coherent summaries from longer text passages.
-Built on the foundation of transformer-based LLMs, this project demonstrates the power of fine-tuning pre-trained language models for specific NLP task.
+Built on the foundation of transformer-based LLMs, this project demonstrates the power of fine-tuning pre-trained large language models for a specific NLP task.

 ## Table of Contents